"Life and death are not so separate. Life and death are just like two wings of a bird, simultaneously happening" - OSHO

 My journey is not only professional but profoundly personal.
 From confronting my own mortality since a young age, I have cultivated a grounded, compassionate presence that supports others navigating beginnings, endings and the spaces in between.

-I remain strongly connected to leading midwives and educators across Australia and overseas, as well as within my local community.
-These relationships deeply support me and enrich the support I offer my clients.
+Now back home in Tasmania, I remain strongly connected to respected leaders and educators within the birth and end-of-life spaces across Australia and internationally, as well as within my local community.
+My relationships deeply support me and enrich the support I offer my clients.

-5 Year Study of The Work with Tanya Murphy, True To Heart (2019-2024)
+5 Year Study of ‘The Work’ with Tanya Murphy, True To Heart (2019-2024)

 In-person Death Doula Training, Zenith Virago, VIC, 2025